scott-whitworth/space_genetics/Cuda/Code_Overview_CS_readme.md

 ### newGeneration
   - Calls all functions necessary for generating a new set of children which will fill the newAdults vector
   - Functions called are:
-    1. fillParents; this selects the parents to be used when generating children
+    1. fillParents- this selects the parents to be used when generating children
-    2. makeChildren; this creates the new set of children
+    2. makeChildren- this creates the new set of children
-    3. callRK; this passes the children along to be simulated
+    3. callRK- this passes the children along to be simulated
-    4. convertToAdults; this fills newAdults with the simulated children
+    4. convertToAdults- this fills newAdults with the simulated children

 ### fillParents
   - Selects the top adults from the previous generations to be parents